 Getting Started

-This guide explains how to use Falcon for Ruby web application development.
+This guide gives an overview of how to use Falcon for running Ruby web applications.

 Installation